OnChainDen/mls-contracts/README.md

 # Onchain Custody Smart Contracts
 This repository contains the smart contracts for Onchain Custody.

+> [!WARNING]
+> The contracts in this repository are a "rough draft" whose only purpose is to reason through how Onchain Custody might be implemented.
+>
+> **This code is not production-ready, or even audit-ready, and should not be trusted.**

 ## Onchain Custody Overview
 Onchain Custody is a new category of cryptocurrency custody.
 It is non-custodial and provides all the benefits of self-custody while being significantly more secure than all other forms of custody (traditional custody, self-custody, and MPC).